HeardLibrary/vandycite/README.md

 The properties to be downloaded are controlled by the items in the `prop_list` list.
 The `variable` value MUST NOT have spaces.
 Use underscores between words.

+There are three fixed reference properties that the download script uses (stated in, reference URL, and retrieved).
+For how I determined that, see the notes with [this script](https://github.com/HeardLibrary/linked-data/blob/master/publications/divinity-law/determine_ref_properties.ipynb).

 ## Notes on editing CSVs for upload by VanderBot

 **Note:** the data download script currently does not support qualifiers.
 However, VanderBot can write qualifiers as long as they are associated with a new statement.
 In cases where values of a property need qualifiers, we should talk about how to handle that.